ramez17khaled/pdf_reports/README.rst

 **Note:** the package depends on the WeasyPrint Python package.
 If there are any issues, see installation instructions in the `WeasyPrint documentation <https://doc.courtbouillon.org/weasyprint/stable/first_steps.html>`_.

+If Pango is not available in your conda environment (``which pango-view``), but otherwise it's installed, then install it with ``conda install anaconda::pango``

-If you have an older GNU/Linux distribution (e.g. Ubuntu 18.04), then install an older WeasyPrint (<=52), as they don't have the latest Pango that is required by the latest WeasyPrint: ``pip install weasyprint==52``
+PDF Reports has been tested on Ubuntu 22.04.
+If you have an older GNU/Linux distribution (e.g. Ubuntu 18.04) which doesn't have the latest Pango that is required by the latest WeasyPrint, then installing an older WeasyPrint (<=52) may help: ``pip install weasyprint==52``

 **Note: on some Debian systems** you may need to first install ``libffi-dev`` (``apt install libffi-dev``).
 The package name may be ``libffi-devel`` on some systems.